Acceleration by Random Stepsizes: Hedging, Equalization, and the Arcsine Stepsize Schedule: Conceptual overview: acceleration by random stepsizes

 This lemma was proven in the optimization literature via a long, tour-de-force integral calculation~\citep{kalousek}.
 In Appendix~\ref{app:pot}, we present an alternative, short proof from Altschuler's thesis~\citep{altschuler2018greed} that argues by connecting this extremal problem for stepsize distributions to a classical extremal problem in potential theory about electrostatic capacitors.
 The key feature of this connection is the following \emph{equalization property} of the Arcsine distribution.

 \begin{lemma}[Equalization property of the Arcsine distribution] For all $\lambda \in [m, M]$,

 In particular, this value does not depend on $\lambda$. \end{lemma}

 This equalization property uniquely defines the Arcsine distribution in that there is no other distribution satisfying~\eqref{eq:equalization}; see Appendix~\ref{app:pot}.
 In words, this property shows that the Arcsine distribution ``equalizes'' the convergence rate over all quadratic functions (parameterized by their curvatures $\lambda$).
 We emphasize that this is not just an algebraic identity: this equalization property also has a natural interpretation in terms of a game between an optimization algorithm (who chooses a stepsize to minimize the convergence rate) and an adversary (who chooses a quadratic function to maximize the convergence rate), see \S\ref{ssec:discussion:lb}.
 In Appendix~\ref{app:pot} we elaborate on the connections to potential theory, and leverage that connection to provide short proofs of these lemmas.
+For pedagogical reasons and to provide further intuition, in Appendix~\ref{app:equalizing-alternative} we also provide a short semi-rigorous proof using only elementary single-variable calculus.